+Answers to Review Questions

 Chapter 1

 Science is a systematic and controlled way of gathering information about the world.
 Methods are integral to science because scientific results are only trustworthy when the procedures used to reach them are considered correct by others in the scientific community.